 The experimental design should consider a sufficient number of observations to allow an adequate statistical analysis with a 95% confidence level, preferably utilizing parametric tests.

 If not already known, an appropriate recommended level can be studied by screening various doses in the same feed matrix, and different measurement time points can be used to understand the kinetics of the effects.

 Biosafe has strong know-how in designing these studies and selecting suitable test conditions to enable the analysis of a single strain or combinations of multiple feed additive strains.

-In case standardized methods are not suitable, especially for combination of multiple strains, analysis methods utilizing tailor-made growth medium can be developed.
+In case standardised methods are not suitable, especially for a combination of multiple strains, analysis methods utilising a tailor-made growth medium can be developed.
 The discrimination ability of the growth medium can be confirmed with pulsed-field gel electrophoresis.